aras-p/smol-v/README.md

 ## Usage

 Add [`source/smolv.h`](source/smolv.h) and [`source/smolv.cpp`](source/smolv.cpp) to your C++ project build.
-It might require C++11 or somesuch; I only tested with Visual Studio 2010, 2015 and Mac Xcode 7.3.
+It might require C++11 or somesuch; I only tested with Visual Studio 2017 and Mac Xcode 9.4.
+There's a [Travis-CI](https://travis-ci.org/aras-p/smol-v) set up for this project, that builds on Windows (VS2017), Mac (Xcode 10.1) and Linux (gcc 4.8).

 `smolv::Encode` and `smolv::Decode` is the basic functionality.
 See [smolv.h](source/smolv.h).